camunda/camunda-docs-manual/content/installation/full/wls/manual.md

 ---

+This section will describe how you can install the camunda BPM platform and its components on an Oracle WebLogic.

 <div class="alert alert-info">
   <p><strong>Reading the Guide</strong></p> Throughout this guide we will use a number of variables to denote common path names and constants.<br>
   <code>$WLS_DOMAIN_HOME</code> points to the Oracle WebLogic application server domain directory (typically something like <code>/opt/oracle/WebLogic/domains/mydomain</code>). <br>